I am a millennial mommy.

 Millennial mommy is a place where we can be free to be honest, share our thoughts we’re too afraid to admit, and be our true, hardworking, career-oriented, and super lost selves who are just trying to figure it all out, keep their kids alive and happy, and survive another day.

 Jessica Wright is a professional writer and creator of millennial mommy.
-She hails from Ottawa, ON, Canada and lives with her partner and twin girls, Sophie and Chloe.
+She hails from Ottawa, ON, Canada and lives with her husband and twin toddlers, Sophie and Chloe.
 She is experienced in the field of marketing and advertising and is a freelance content marketer.
 If you’d like to contact Jessica with comments or work, email her at firstname.lastname@example.org.